Amos Marsh: Detroit Lions

 Playing as a fullback in 1965, he led the Detroit Lions in rushing (405 yards) and touchdowns (8).
 On August 19, 1968, he was traded to the Atlanta Falcons in exchange for a conditional 1969 draft pick (not exercised).

 Atlanta Falcons

 On September 2, 1969, he was waived by the Atlanta Falcons before the start of the season.

+NFL career statistics

 Personal life

 His brother Frank also went on to play professional football and then into professional basketball.

 Marsh died on November 2, 1992, after suffering a series of strokes, because of his diabetes condition.